TwiN/gatus/README.md

       - "[CONNECTED] == true"
       - "[STATUS] == 0"
 ```

+you can also use no authentication to monitor the endpoint by setting the `authenticate` field to `false`, but will it only check for connection status.

 The following placeholders are supported for endpoints of type SSH:
 - `[CONNECTED]` resolves to `true` if the SSH connection was successful, `false` otherwise